 It can also be installed rather fast.
-Having a brand-new table saw fence system, especially for the price, and then only needing a half hour to set it up is an excellent deal for a lot of hobby workers.
+Having a brand-new high-quality table saw fence system, especially for the price, and then only needing a half hour to set it up is an excellent deal for a lot of hobby workers.
 Even for the novice, it is easy as the instructions are given quite clearly on the manual that is provided.

 This is also not just a fence; it also comes with a light-duty aluminum rail that can be fit on most table saws.
 The front rail and fence assembly can be fixed on in minutes, and the fence runs very smoothly on the rail.

 Many fences and rail assemblies need lubrication to run, but this model is well oiled and polished to run flawlessly.